-KING also supports a binary format, either in KING binary format (unique to KING), or a more well-known PLINK binary format.
+The input files need to be in PLINK binary format.
 A binary format allows the compression of genotype data by using two bits to represent a genotype.
 Examples are:

 prompt> plink2 --vcf example.vcf --make-bed --out exAlternative approaches are: 1)a shell script like this: VCFtobed.bsh; or 2) vcftools VCFtool: